-- Represented American Idol creator Simon Fuller in his case against Fox Broadcasting Company and Fremantlemedia North America, which alleges that as part of the settlement of the 2004 UK litigation regarding the similarities between American Idol and X Factor, Mr. Fuller had been promised an executive producer credit and fee for the US version of the X Factor television show.
+- Represented American Idol creator Simon Fuller in his case against Fox Broadcasting Company and Fremantlemedia North America, which alleged that as part of the settlement of the 2004 UK litigation regarding the similarities between American Idol and X Factor, Mr. Fuller had been promised an executive producer credit and fee for the US version of the X Factor television show.

 - Represented the owner and creator of the Free City brand in a trade dress action against the brand’s former manufacturer.

-- Represented Suburban Noize Records and its CEO in a long-running dispute with minority owner Brad Xavier and his band, the Kottonmouth Kings.
+- Represented Suburban Noize Records and its CEO in a long running dispute with minority owner Brad Xavier and his band, the Kottonmouth Kings.